ESCOMP/mizuRoute/docs/source/users_guide/Build_model.rst

 To compile mizuRoute, you will need:

-- a Fortran compiler.
-We recommend using the intel Fortran compiler or the GNU Fortran compiler, the latter of which is freely available.
+- Fortran compiler: We recommend using the intel Fortran compiler or the gcc compiler, the latter of which is freely available.
 Since mizuRoute does not use any compiler-specific extensions, you should be able to compile mizuRoute with other Fortran compilers such as NAG as well.

-  If you do not have a Fortran compiler, you can install ``gcc`` compiler suite for free.
-The easiest way is to use a package manager.

-- MPI (message passing interface) library.
-OpenMPI is freely available and has been tested in mizuRoute.
+- MPI (message passing interface) library: OpenMPI is freely available and has been tested in mizuRoute.

-- NetCDF libraries. `NetCDF <http://www.unidata.ucar.edu/software/netcdf/>`_ or the Network Common Data Format is a set of software libraries and self-describing, machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.
+- NetCDF libraries: `NetCDF <http://www.unidata.ucar.edu/software/netcdf/>`_ or the Network Common Data Format is a set of software libraries and self-describing, machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.

   Most \*nix package managers include a NetCDF port.
 Note that you need to ensure that: